-As regards the reporting obligations, on their own initiative lawyers must promptly inform the competent authority where they know, suspect or have reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted, or where they know, suspect or have reasonable grounds to suspect, that funds, regardless of their own amount, come from criminal activity.
-However, pursuant to Article 35(5) of Legislative Decree No. 231/2007, this obligation does not apply to information acquired by lawyers in relation to any judicial proceedings, or in the course of ascertaining the legal position of a client; therefore, legal advice remains subject to the obligation of professional secrecy.
+As regards reporting obligations, on their own initiative lawyers must promptly inform the competent authority where they know, suspect or have reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted, or where they know, suspect or have reasonable grounds to suspect that funds, regardless of their own amount, come from criminal activity.
+However, pursuant to Article 35(5) of Legislative Decree No. 231/2007, this obligation does not apply to information, received from the client or regarding the client, acquired by lawyers in relation to any judicial proceedings, or in the course of ascertaining the legal position of a client; therefore, legal advice remains subject to the obligation of professional secrecy.

 iii Data protection

 On 25 May 2018, the General Data Protection Regulation (GDPR) came into force, repealing Directive 96/95 and forcing national legislators to change domestic law.
 Thus, Italy's legislative framework for the processing and protection of personal data is now subject to the GDPR and Legislative Decree No. 196 of 30 June 2003, as amended by the Italian Data Protection Code.10 The GDPR changed the data processing rules and introduced new principles (such as accountability); however, the basic rules and principles remain the same.
 Thus, the role of privacy information notices has remained the same, as has that of requiring a legal basis for data processing, but consent no longer has a central role: it is now on the same level as the other legal bases required by law.

 - the necessity to perform a contract to which the data subject is party or to take steps at the request of the data subject before entering into a contract;